 Word Problem: rocket-height

-Directions : A rocket blasts off, traveling at 7 meters per second.
-Use the Design Recipe to write a function
+Directions: A rocket blasts off, and is now traveling at a constant velocity of 7 meters per second.
+Use the Design Recipe to write a function rocket-height, which takes in a number of seconds and calculates the height.